How Can Keywords Help Your SEO?

-Search engine optimization (SEO) still remains to be an effective technique for online marketers who want to ensure their websites appear higher in the lists of search engine results.
+Search engine optimization (SEO) remains an effective technique for online marketers who want to ensure their websites appear higher in search engine results.
 Once you know the keywords that are most effective for your purposes, you can incorporate them into your site pages and blog posts to dramatically improve your search results using these methods of how keywords can help SEO.

 - Limit keywords to one or two in each site page or blog post: Blog posts should each be focused on a specific subject, so restrict keywords to one or two relevant words for each blog post.
-Keywords should be directly related to the content of the site page or post.
-In the case of your business blog, you may even want to craft a post around frequently searched keywords.
+Keywords should be directly related to the site page's content or post.
+In the case of your business blog, you can craft a post around frequently searched keywords

 - Include keywords in site page and blog titles: Each site page and blog post you create should have a title that informs readers and entices them to read the whole site page or blog post.
 Include the keywords in the title, and remember that the title has to have meaning to spark reader interest.

-- Incorporate keywords into links: When possible, include the keywords in the text of links.
-Alternatively, make sure keywords are mentioned near links in the text of your site page or blog post.
+- Incorporate keywords into links: When possible, include the keywords in the text of the links.
+Alternatively, ensure keywords are mentioned near links in the text of your site page or blog post.

-- Put keywords in Alt-tags for images: Alt-tags are used to provide a text description of a photo or image in your post.
-If a reader can't see the images (due to an older browser, for example), the Alt-tags will display the descriptive text.
+- Put keywords in Alt-tags for images: Alt-tags provide a text description of a photo or picture in your post.
+For example, if a reader can't see the photos (due to an older browser), the Alt-tags will display the descriptive text.
 Use your keywords in the Alt-tags to boost SEO and give your readers information.

 Contact Colosi Marketing today for more information on how keywords can help SEO and for techniques to effectively incorporate keywords into your online marketing processes.